pliniker/attic/README.md

-# attic
+# My attic

-Code from way back
+Mementos from the mid-90s.